timsee/ArduCor/samples/README.md

 header,device_index,param2,param3,param4&;
 ```

 The header and the device index are required.
 The `&` is used to mark the end of a message.
-Up to 5 complete messages or 50 ASCII characters can be bundled together in a packet in any of the samples.
 For serial communication, a `;` is needed at the end of a group of messages.
 For UDP and HTTP, the end of their response payloads is used as the end of the group of messages.

 Upon receiving a valid packet, the Arduino code loops through all the messages, updates its based on the content of each message, updates the LEDs based on its new states, then echoes the message back to the sender.